2021 Kia Sorento Specs Released: Bigger, Lighter, And Electrified

-The new midsize SUV has shaved off 80 kilograms (176 pounds).
+The new midsize SUV has shaved off 80 kilograms (176 pounds) and will be available with six seats.

 After revealing the all-new Sorento in full earlier this week, Kia has now published technical specifications about the fourth generation of its midsize SUV.
 The following details were released on the company’s official page in South Korea where the model will be available for pre-ordering tomorrow ahead of next month’s launch.

-Compared to the model it replaces, the revamped Sorento is 10 millimeters (0.4 inches) longer, at 4810 mm / 189.3 in), and has a wheelbase measuring 2815 mm (110.8 in) or 35 mm (1.37 in) more than before.
+Compared to the model it replaces, the revamped Sorento is 10 millimeters (0.4 inches) longer, at 4810 mm / 189.3 in, and has a wheelbase measuring 2815 mm (110.8 in) or 35 mm (1.37 in) more than before.
 It stands 1700 mm (66.9 in) tall including the roof rails and is 1900 mm (74.8 in) wide – an increase of 10 mm (0.4 in).

 Gallery: 2021 Kia Sorento